BIRDSgroup/SpecGMM/Supplementary Data Files/README.md

 - ## File D4: Comparative analysis of numerical representations

-We compared SpecGMM's performance on various datasets from the baseline study using different numerical representations.
-Consistent with the findings of the baseline study (Randhawa et al., 2019), we found that the Purine-Pyrimidine (PP) representation was the best-performing encoding for our SpecGMM approach.
+The file reports SpecGMM's performance on various datasets from the baseline study using different numerical representations.